We are supporting the National Evangelical Synod of Syria and Lebanon since 2013.

 Services include financial assistance for rent, mortgage, utilities, or prescriptions; a food pantry; an employment services program; transportation to medical appointments and information and referral.
 The programs are about more than paying the bills; they’re about impacting lives with a hand up, not a handout.

 Woodhaven collects monetary contributions for Irving Cares monthly from the “Bucket” Sunday’s offering during worship and on Christmas Eve.
-A collection box is located in our Narthex and throughout the year donations of food are taken each month.
+We also do Super Bowl of Carings and other food drives, as well as other times through out the year.

 Irving Family Advocacy Center